 Copies of the speeches given in the House of Representatives Chamber and the Federation Chamber are below:

-Survivors and those personally affected by institutional child sexual abuse can request memorabilia of the National Apology, including a copy of the apology.
+Survivors and those personally affected by institutional child sexual abuse can request memorabilia of the National Apology, including a copy of the apology and a commemorative DVD.

 Please complete the request form below: